donmccaughey/C-evo-x/README.md

    and are installed in a directory like `C:\Program Files (x86)\WiX Toolset v3.11\bin`

+### Building From the Command Prompt

 To build, open a Windows command prompt, navigate to the project root and run the `Makefile`:

-	make	# or: make all
+	make

 To remove all build output, run:

 	make clean

+### Building From the Delphi IDE

-**Note:** You _must_ run the `Makefile` build at least once to create the `tmp\` output directory structure, compile the `.res` files and copy the external resource files into place.
-The Delphi projects depend on these steps and will fail without them.
+You _must_ run the `Makefile` build at least once before opening any of the Delphi projects in the Delphi IDE.
+If you do not, you may encounter errors or warnings like the following:

-After running the `Makefile` build, you can open any of the individual IDE projects and build and run from within that IDE.
+* Compiler error: "Could not create output file '\tmp\units\cevo\StringTables.dcu'"
+    > the `tmp\` output directory structure needs to be created

+* Compiler warning: "File not found: 'Res1.res'"
+    > the `.rc` files need to be compiled into `.res` files

+* Run error: "Could not find program, '..\tmp\CEvoWin32.exe'.
+    > the `CEvoWin32` game loader needs to be built

+* Run error: "[FILENOTFOUND]"
+    > the external resource files need to be copied into place

+* Alert "Error Reading Form": "Class TButtonA not found.
+Ignore the error and continue?"
+    > the `CevoComponents` package needs to be built and installed in Delphi

 ## Project Structure

 ### The Delphi Projects

-There are four Delphi projects: three projects for building the game and one for building the Delphi sample AI.
+There are five Delphi projects: three projects for building the game, one for building the Delphi sample AI and one for building a Delphi components package.

 The core game can be built in two ways: as a single integrated executable or as a DLL and loader.